sohailnadaf46/Fullstack-Login-Register/readme.md

 //usenavigation - its mostly used after all the opertation is completed and u want to send the user back to the home page

+using becrypt to hash the password just simple it takes 2 parameters one to hashthe password and then use it while creating the user